Keniajin/ExpDS_project2/README.md

 For each year and for each type of PM source, the NEI records how many tons of PM2.5 were emitted from that source over the course of the entire year.
 The data thatused for this assignment are for 1999, 2002, 2005, and 2008.
 Data
 The data for this assignment are available from the course web site as a single zip file:
 Data for source was from [a link](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip)

 ===================================================================
+Variables

 The following are key variables of interest  taken used:
 -fips: A five-digit number (represented as a string) indicating the U.S. county
 -SCC: The name of the source as indicated by a digit string (see source code classification table)